jcook05/javascriptquiz/README.md

 # javascriptquiz
 json driven javascript quiz.
-Ideal for a standalone website on AWS S3
+Ideal for a standalone website on AWS S3.
+This quiz is certainly a work in progress, there is definitely room for improvement.
+At some point I will update to allow for multiple answers.
+However, as it stands now this quiz is good for setting up study guides.
+Coupled with AWS S3 you can have a study guide to help you or your kids study in a matter of minutes.

 To run via AWS S3 Static Hosting